bigeasy/compassion/compassion.colleague/README.md

+## Compassion Colleague

-Instance of a compassion island participant.
+Instance of a Compassion island participant.